MohitD017/Forensic_Data_Retrieval_System/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project demonstrates a simple Retrieval-Augmented Generation (RAG) system for cyber forensics using Ollama and LangChain.
-It allows you to ask questions about a document related to cyber forensics, and the system will provide answers based on the information in the document.
+It allows you to ask questions about a document related to cyber forensics or any case study or any document you want to explore and learn more about, and the system will provide answers based only on the information in the document.

 ## Prerequisites